NixOS/nix/doc/manual/src/package-management/terminology.md

 # Terminology

+From   the  perspective   of   the  location   where  Nix   is invoked<sup><b>1</b></sup>, the  Nix store can be  referred to as a "_local_" or a "_remote_" one:

+<sup>\[1]: Where "invoking Nix" means  an executing a Nix core
+action/operation on  a Nix store.
+For example, using  any CLI commands from the `NixOS/nix` implementation.</sup>

-A *local store* exists on the local filesystem of the machine where Nix is invoked.
-The `/nix/store` directory is one example of a local store.
-You can use other local stores by passing the `--store` flag to `nix`.
++ A *local  store* exists  on the local  filesystem of the machine where Nix is  invoked.
+You can use other local stores  by passing  the `--store` flag  to the `nix` command.

-A *remote store* is a store which exists anywhere other than the local filesystem.
++ A  *remote store*  exists  anywhere  other than  the local  filesystem.
 One  example is  the `/nix/store` directory on another machine,  accessed via `ssh` or served by the `nix-serve` Perl script.

 A *binary cache* is a remote store which is not the local store of any machine.
 Examples of binary caches include S3 buckets and the